 Assessment activities

 Proposed goals for the following academic year

+The AVP-R will meet with the director to review the annual report

 All operations will follow all current policies of the university, including the following:

-The California State University, San Marcos Foundation shall act as depository and fiscal agent for the center or institute for non-state funds and provide appropriate accounting and related services, except for the following: all non-degree credit and noncredit certificate programs and all courses for continuing education credit will be offered through Extended Studies and funds will be deposited in the "CERF" account.
+The University Auxiliary and Research Services Corporation (UARSC) shall act as depository and fiscal agent for the center or institute for non-state funds and provide appropriate accounting and related services, except for the following: all non-degree credit and noncredit certificate programs and all courses for continuing education credit will be offered through Extended Studies and funds will be deposited in the "CERF" account.

 All awarded grants and contracts related to a center or institute must follow established campus procedures, including appropriate approvals at the proposal stage.
-All grant and contract funds received by a center or institute from external sources must be processed through the CSUSM Foundation.
+All grant and contract funds received by a center or institute from external sources must be processed through the CSUSM UARSC.

-A center or institute may offer courses (whether credit or non-credit) only upon approval by the appropriate academic unit.
+A center or institute may offer non-credit courses only upon approval by the appropriate academic unit(s).

 Members of a center or institute do not have academic titles unless they have them by virtue of an appointment in a college/library unit.